 McKenzie Mills Partnership Ltd (MMP Ltd) is a company registered in England and Wales, with company registration number 6361968 whose registered address is 22 St John Street, Newport Pagnell, Buckinghamshire, MK16 8HJ.
 VAT Reg.
 No. GB706 2366 50.

 MMP Ltd will provide services as agreed in a Letter of Agreement and/or a Master Service Agreement, so far as is reasonably practicable within any agreed timescale, and with all proper skill and care.
 As an independent professional company, MMP Ltd will not require or be subject to supervision, direction or control, and itself accepts the responsibility for the proper provision of Services.
-MMP Ltd is responsible for maintaining reasonable continuity in personnel providing Services on its behalf, but reserves the right in its sole discretion to make changes from time to time; no additional charge will be made for any handover period, and MMP Ltd remains responsible for Services performed by any individual on its behalf.
+MMP Ltd is responsible for maintaining reasonable continuity in personnel providing Services on its behalf, but reserves the right in its sole discretion to make changes in personnel; no additional charge will be made for any handover period, and MMP Ltd remains responsible for Services performed by any individual on its behalf.

 3. Copyright and Intellectual Property Rights